MohsinKhan007/React-Pagination-Table/README.md

 # React Pagination table for hanlding API and diplaying data in paginated Generic Bootstarp table using Typescript

-## Develope CRUD application frontend using the endpoints p
+## Develope CRUD application frontend using the endpoints

 ### before starting the application, run these commands